johanbrook/johanbrook.com/src/posts/2013-11-05-master-of-many-trades.md

 link: 'http://www.aeonmagazine.com/world-views/anyone-can-learn-to-be-a-polymath/'
 date: '2013-11-05 23:08'
 tags:
     - Generalist
     - 'Jack of all trades'
     - Specialist
     - 'Renaissance man'
 category: Life
+slug: master-of-many-trades
 ---

 > We hear the descriptive words psychopath and sociopath all the time, but here’s a new one: monopath.
 It means a person with a narrow mind, a one-track brain, a bore, a super-specialist, an expert with no other interests — in other words, the role-model of choice in the Western world.